 Lesson #1: Social media is a good way to stay on your customers’ minds when they might not otherwise be thinking about you.

 Lesson #2: Branding is a long game.
-Social media is a good way to extent your brand, so don’t seek immediate gratification all the time.recruits and fans the ability to build relationships with the coaches and athletes on a more intimate level.
+Social media is a good way to extend your brand, so you don’t have to seek immediate gratification all the time.
+It also gives recruits and fans the ability to build relationships with the coaches and athletes on a more intimate level.
 With increased media attention in college sports already, an effective social media campaign will give people an inside glance at what other outlets can’t provide and give the consumer an effective way to talk to the brand.

 For teams that are not “top-tier” programs, who have to try harder than bigger programs, social media is an inexpensive and direct way to market to and engage the fan base.
 Most universities discovered that fans wanted more content and the social media channels were a way of distributing it to them.